Best Golf Swing Analyzers 2025

 Reasons to avoid

-My first pick is a training aid because let's face it, all golfers want to get better right?
-Well I have picked the HackMotion Swing Analyzer off the back of a recent review by my colleague Sam De'Ath.
-So what is it?
-Well it uses a clever sensor system to help you learn and implement correct wrist angles throughout the golf swing, which will then help you hit better golf shots thanks to a neutral, stable face.
+Our first pick is the HackMotion Swing Analyzer.
+Using a clever sensor system, the HackMotion helps you learn and implement correct wrist angles throughout the golf swing, which in turn helps you to hit better golf shots thanks to a neutral, stable face.

-In testing, the calibration of the device was simple and obviously a crucial part of the set-up procedure.
-Once done, the feedback was instantaneous which just shows how cutting-edge this device is, whilst the app experience was user-friendly as well.
+In testing, we found the calibration of the device simple and straightforward.
+After that, the feedback was instantaneous and navigating the app was intuitive too.
 It gives easy to understand processes, and asks what you want to get out of your practice as well so it can pick out specific drills for you.

-It is worth mentioning there are three packages to choose from: Core, Plus and Pro, each of which come with varying degrees of information and features, whilst also coming with different price points.
-But overall I think this device is worth the investment if you struggle with wrist angle, or you want instant feedback on how you move during the golf swing.
+There's three packages to choose from: Core, Plus and Pro.
+Each of these come with varying degrees of information and features, whilst also coming with different price points.
+On the whole, we recommend investing in this device if you struggle with wrist angle, or you want instant feedback on how you move during the golf swing.

 - Read our full HackMotion Golf Swing Analyzer Review